Stamp Duty Calculator

 Multiple Dwellings Relief (MDR) was a valuable SDLT relief that allowed buyers purchasing two or more dwellings in a single transaction to calculate their SDLT by reference to the mean (average) consideration per dwelling.
 For a house with a self-contained annexe, this often produced a significantly lower SDLT bill than taxing the combined price.

-Post-abolition, the SDLT treatment of a house with an annexe is determined entirely by whether each part constitutes a separate dwelling for SDLT purposes — a factual question with significant financial consequences.
+Post-abolition, the SDLT treatment of a house with an annexe is determined entirely by whether each part constitutes a separate dwelling for SDLT purposes.
+This is a factual question with significant financial consequences.
+Before MDR was abolished, many buyers did not need to worry too much about the precise classification: the MDR calculation was often beneficial regardless.
+Now, the classification matters enormously.

 MDR cannot be claimed for 2024/2025/2026 purchases unless your contract was exchanged on or before 6 March 2024.
 Any buyer who has been advised they can still use MDR on a recent purchase should seek an immediate second opinion.